 One of my proudest couponing moments (before we switched to real food, and obviously before I quit couponing) was buying boxed cake mix for 25¢ each.
 I stacked e-coupons with paper coupons on top of a great sale and filled two cabinets with all sorts of flavors.

 Fortunately, making homemade cake mix isn’t hard at all.
-I made homemade yellow cake mix a few years ago, and now I’m adding homemade chocolate cake mix to the cabinet too!
+I made Homemade Yellow Cake Mix a few years ago, and now I’m adding homemade chocolate cake mix to the cabinet too!

 - It’s super easy.
-I promise this homemade chocolate cake mix recipe is just as easy as using a boxed mix.
-Except you’re saving yourself all of the unhealthy ingredients found in most boxed mixes!
+I promise this chocolate cake mix recipe is just as easy as using a boxed mix.

 Flour

-- You can use all-purpose flour or whole grain flour.
+- You can use all-purpose flour or whole-grain flour.

 Sugar

 - Turbinado sugar is less sweet than white sugar, and the granules are larger.
 This means that you’re actually getting less sugar in a ½ cup when you use Turbinado sugar compared to white sugar.
-This is a double win because I reduced the amount of sugar in this recipe too!!
+This is a double win because I reduced the amount of sugar in this recipe too!

 Cocoa